ewuehler/Squares/README.md

 #Squares!

-This is a game I created initial just to learn Objective-C and iOS programming.
+__Squares!__  is a game I created initial just to learn Objective-C and iOS programming.
 It's quite old, has been sitting dormant on my hard drive for quite a while.
 I wouldn't use much if any of this as an example of good Objective-C...
 I cleaned up a bit (read: _not much_) of the code (removed Flurry and OpenFeint) and made sure it compiled with iOS 5 before uploading.

-__"Squares!"__ did ok in the early days of the AppStore, but it was just a fun side project and I eventually ran out of time to keep it up to date and eventually pulled it from the AppStore when I just didn't think I could keep it up-to-date anymore.
+It did ok in the early days of the AppStore, but it was just a fun side project and I eventually ran out of time to keep it fresh and eventually pulled it from the AppStore when I just didn't think I could keep it up-to-date anymore.

-__Squares__ is the original iPhone game
+__/Squares__ is the original iPhone game

-__SuperSquares__ was a follow on I started to support the iPad and has a number "what I learned" improvements from the original - however, it was never completed (and still wouldn't use this as a good example of Objective-C). :)
+__/SuperSquares__ was a follow on I started to support the iPad and has a number "what I learned" improvements from the original - however, it was never completed (and I still wouldn't use this as a good example of Objective-C). :)

 ![Squares!
 Screenshot](http://ciretose.com/images/squares/squares1.4full.png)